Umpires talk to Dennis Lillee about his illegal aluminium bat during the first Test against England at Perth, December 1979 © Getty Images

 Lillee had already used the bat in a Test match, 12 days earlier against the West Indies at Brisbane.
 The one time he had hit the ball had produced a resounding clunk.
 The aluminium had failed to connect with leather any further as Joel Garner had trapped him leg-before.
 The West Indians had not really been too bothered.

-Now, after the first day’s play of the Ashes series, Australia had ended at 232 for eight.
+Now, after the first day’s play of the Ashes series, Australia had ended at 232 for 8.
 Lillee was batting on 11.

 When Greg Chappell saw Lillee brandishing the metal bat in the nets the following morning, he was not too concerned.
 The idea was to annoy the Englishmen by batting as long as possible, and if Lillee wanted the bat to be displayed on national television, the captain could cut his premier fast bowler some slack.
 The clunk-clunk of the bat sounder horrid in the nets, but it could be tolerated for an over.